 Please note that opting out of Program Banks will reduce the total amount of FDIC coverage insurance available to you in Flourish Cash.
-Please see the Flourish Cash Disclosure Document for more details on how FDIC insurance coverage is aggregated across different accounts at the same bank.
+Please see your Account Agreement for more details on how FDIC insurance coverage is aggregated across different accounts at the same bank.

 Please also note that Flourish Cash has a tiered interest rate structure.
 We deposit your cash first with one or more of the Program Banks in the tier with the highest interest rate, up to the maximum amount of deposits for that tier, and then continue depositing cash at Program Bank(s) in each successive tier until all cash has been deposited.
 Therefore, opting out of a Program Bank within a tier will impact the rate you are eligible to earn on your deposits, as further described in your Account Agreement and our rate tier summary.